 Baseball Sask will also form a 16-year-old Developmental Team.
 The goal of this team is to prepare players for next year's Baseball Canada Cup and also the next Canada Games Team.

 15U Selects

-The 15U Selects ID Development Weekend will be held June 13-14.
 This will be an open ID Camp aimed at developing athletes and identifying players for the 15U Selects team representing Baseball Sask at the Baseball Canada 15U National Championship in Okotoks, AB.

 13U Selects